marcdm/DisasterManagementInfoSystem/replit.md

 DMIS (Disaster Management Information System) is a web-based platform for the Government of Jamaica's ODPEM, designed to manage the entire lifecycle of disaster relief supplies.
 This includes inventory tracking, donation management, relief request processing, and distribution across multiple warehouses.
 The system aims to ensure compliance with government processes, support disaster event coordination, supply allocation, and provide robust user administration with Role-Based Access Control (RBAC).
 Its core purpose is to deliver a modern, efficient, and user-friendly solution for disaster preparedness and response, emphasizing security and comprehensive management capabilities such as inventory transfers, location tracking, analytics, and reporting.

 ## Recent Changes (November 24, 2025)
+- **Fixed Intermittent "Disappearing Records" Issue**:
+  - Fixed bug where master records (User, Warehouse) appeared briefly after creation and then disappeared from list views
+  - Root cause: URL filter parameters persisting in browser navigation history
+  - Solution: All create/edit operations now redirect to list views with explicit `?filter=all` parameter
+  - Updated warehouse create/edit redirects to always show "All" view
+  - Updated all "Back to List" links in warehouse templates to include `?filter=all`
+  - Records now consistently appear in list views immediately after creation
+  - No security regressions - all CSRF, CSP, and security controls maintained

 - **Currency and Country Tables Migration**:
   - Created `currency` table with 37 international currencies (JMD, USD, CAD, GBP, EUR, XCD, and 31 others)
   - Added `currency_sign` field to support currency symbols (J$, $, £, €, etc.)